MayFu2025/unit1_project/README.md

 ```
 The function takes user: a string, year: a string and month: a string as parameters.
 The function returns a string, which is the final month selected by the user.
 Similar to the validate_year function, the program uses the obtain_data function defined above to obtain transaction data for the user and sotres it in data.
 A boolean variable data_exists is then set as False.
 A while loop will continue to loop while data_exists is False.
 An if statement first checks if month is numeric.
 If True, another for loop loops through each item in data.
 An if statement first checks if the date of the transaction recorded in the item contains year.
 If True, another if statement checks if the date of the transaction contains the month selected by the user.
 If True, data_exists is switched to True and the for loop is broken.
 The program moves on to an if statement checking if data_exists is True.
 If True, the function returns month.
 Otherwise, the for loop will keep looping through every item in data until the if statement turns True, or it reaches the final item.
 If data_exists is still False, then a message lets the user know that the month they selected has no data or is a non-numeric value, and stores a new user input in month.
 The while loop continues until the if conditions are met.

-Using these functions, I created a way for the user to view their past transactions from their selected month and year.
+Using these functions, I created a way for the user to view their past transactions from their selected month and year, as can also be seen in **Fig.3**.
 ```.py
 print("[View Past Transactions]")
 year_selected = input("Choose a year to view data for: ")